 The strongest, broadest global portfolio of diagnostic tools and services for production animals

 Life Technologies animal health has been a driving force behind the recent advances in production animal diagnostics and is now one of the leading suppliers of modern diagnostic tools to veterinary laboratories around the world.
 Our range of diagnostic tools includes ELISA and PCR test systems which cover the most economically important production animal diseases.
-Our vision is to provide veterinarians and farmers with comprehensive diagnostic solutions and support which will help them diagnose health issues more quickly and accurately than ever before – and so enhance the health and productivity of the animals in their care.
+Our vision is to provide comprehensive solutions to help diagnose farm animal health issues more quickly and accurately than ever before - and so enhance animal health and productivity.

 Thermo Fisher Scientific Expands Animal Diagnostics Business Through Acquisition of Prionics AG